No-Tracking Search, How Does it Work?

 Posted: 04 May, 2021 · Tweet

 Mojeek is one of seven international real Web search engines and the only one outside of USA, Russia, and China.
-As the only one of those that does not track, Mojeek offers unique and important benefits to its global users.
+As the only one of two that do not track, Mojeek offers unique and important benefits to its global users.
 Search with surveillance was born in Silicon Valley and has been adopted in Russia and China.
 Search without surveillance was born in the UK, at Mojeek, in 2006.
 Here is the Mojeek perspective on search engines really work and what goes into building a real search engine.

 Search engines are our main navigators to useful information on the Web.
 We use them to conveniently hop to a known destination.
 We use them to discover and learn.
 We check our assumptions and pose queries.
 And yet, very few people understand the work that goes into building a large-scale general search engine.
 One of those few people is Mojeek founder, Marc Smith, who has built from scratch a full search technology stack, since starting it as a hobby project in 2004.